dborzov/borzov.ca/content/posts/frenchirix.md

 # **Frenchirix and the Research on How to Learn Languages**

-I've been working on a little side project I call [Frenchirix](https://frenchirix.borzov.ca/) in my spare time.
-The name is a spoof of [Asterix](https://en.wikipedia.org/wiki/Asterix) (or if you are their copyright lawyer, of [ancient Gallic names](https://en.wikipedia.org/wiki/Vercingetorix) [[6]](#footnotes)).

-In short, it's a little website I built to help my kids practice French with dialogue from a [French cartoon TV show they like](https://www.netflix.com/ca/title/81316606).
+#### *Abstract:* What are the actual scientific findings about what works and what doesn't for learning natural languages?
+To find out, I got in touch with people with university degrees that suggest they should know the answers: linguistics, education, and second language acquisition.
+The blogpost is the  summary of what I found out.

-In this post, I want to share a bit about what I'm trying to do with it.
+In this post, I want to share a bit about my my little dive into the academic fields related to learning the languages.
+And about whether they tell us anything we don't  know yet about what actually works and what does not for that.

 It started with me wanting to help my kids with French at school.

+But I realized that if I want to do this right, I need to start by reading up  first on any  objective, scientifically proven facts about how people learn the language.
+So that I can go beyond just pestering my kids with whatever random misconceptions about this happen to sneak into my head over the years.
+And so that I don't just parrot the marketing of language learning products trying to sell things to me.

+I asked around and got in touch with people with university degrees that suggest they should know the answers: linguistics, education, and second language acquisition.

-After some trial and error, we found this "one weird trick" that worked better than anything else.
+As a result of all this, we found this "one weird trick" that worked better for my kids than the other things we tried.
 And it wasn't Duolingo.

 The trick is **regular exposure to enjoyable French video content that the kids choose themselves**.
 It can be as little as 10-15 minutes a day; what matters is that it's regular (ideally, daily) and part of their routine.

 But that's only part of it.
 It also needs to be complemented with **spaced repetition**: revisiting the same content, the same dialogue, and vocabulary every couple of days for some time.

+For the second part, I am building a little side project called [Frenchirix](https://frenchirix.borzov.ca/) and I have been working on it low-key in my spare time.
+The name is a spoof of [Asterix](https://en.wikipedia.org/wiki/Asterix) (or if you are their copyright lawyer, of [ancient Gallic names](https://en.wikipedia.org/wiki/Vercingetorix) [[6]](#footnotes)).

 This tool is designed to make this second part go a bit smoother: it makes it easier to re-expose kids to French dialogue that's meaningful to them.

 ### **The Science of What Works for Language Learning**

-I wanted the tool's design to be guided by established findings in the science and research fields of language learning [\[1-5\]](#references).
+So, like I said, I talked to the folks  with university degrees in the relevant fields.

-I asked around and got in touch with people with university degrees in pertinent fields: linguistics, education, and second language acquisition.
-I asked those folks for recommendations for the best sources I could use to learn where these fields are at.
+I talked to them, asked questions I had and then asked for recommendations for the best sources I could use to learn where their respective academic fields are at when it comes to learning languages.

-You can see the [list of references I got at the end of this post](#references).
+You can see the [list of references I read as a result of all this at the end of this post](#references).

 I learned that a fair share of what these books talk about is how their academic competitors got it wrong, and all that stuff about different "schools of thought" on the subject.
-The stuff that's clearly important to them, but we don't particularly care about for our purposes.
+The stuff that's clearly important to the folks who are into it, but I didn't particularly care about for my purposes.

-So if you are curious, here's an actionable summary of **what works**, based on my understanding of what most of these sources and "schools of thought" agree upon, with all that other drama and fancy words filtered out:
+So if you are curious, here's an actionable summary of **what works**, based on my understanding of what most of these sources and "schools of thought" agree upon, with all that other drama and fancy words filtered out.
+Compiled for you, so that you don't have to.

+Here it goes:

 #### 1. Hardware-Accelerated Subconscious Learning

 A computer person might say that the skill of communication is "hardware-accelerated" in our brains.
 It's like a GPU in a computer that can only do one thing: graphics, but it does it very well [\[7\]](#footnotes).

-The only language learning method that works is one that taps into this.
+The only language learning that works is one that taps into this.

 What are the consequences of that?
 For one thing, true language acquisition is completely subconscious process.